suparshwa31/Music-Recommendation-system/README.md

 6. streamlit run app.py/ python3 streamlit run app.py to run server

-Created a music recommendation system V1.0

 Future work:
 1. adding functionality to play the recommended songs.
 2. recommend songs on liked songs or recently played songs

+this is a V1.0 of this applicaiton.